nuwber/rabbitevents/README.md

 ## Defining Events <a name="defining-events">

-If you want to make your event class publishable you should implement interface `ShouldPublish`.
+If you want to make your Event class publishable you should implement interface `ShouldPublish`.
 Example of such class you could see [here](https://github.com/nuwber/rabbitevents/issues/29#issuecomment-531859944).
 If you'll try to publish an event without implementation, the exception `InvalidArgumentException('Event must be a string or implement "ShouldPublish" interface')` will be thrown.